Last updated: January 1, 2023

 - delivering our marketing and advertising content

 - For security research purposes.
-A sanitized subset of our threat intelligence data may be shared with selected reputable members of the cybersecurity industry for the purpose of security threat research and facilitating community efforts to improve online security.
+A sanitized subset of our threat intelligence data may be disclosed to selected reputable members of the cybersecurity industry for the purpose of security threat research and facilitating community efforts to improve online security.

 - To a new owner.
 If ownership or control of all or part of our services, assets, or business changes, we may transfer your information to the new owner.

 - To comply with legal process and the law.
-We may share your information if we are required to do so by applicable law; to comply with our legal obligations; to comply with legal process; and to respond to valid law enforcement requests relating to a criminal investigation, or alleged or suspected illegal activity that may expose Twingate, you, or any of our other users to legal liability.
-If we share your information for these purposes, we limit the information shared to what is legally necessary, and challenge information requests that we believe are unlawful, overbroad, or otherwise invalid.
+We may disclose your information if we are required to do so by applicable law; to comply with our legal obligations; to comply with legal process; and to respond to valid law enforcement requests relating to a criminal investigation, or alleged or suspected illegal activity that may expose Twingate, you, or any of our other users to legal liability.
+If we disclose your information for these purposes, we limit the information disclosed to what is legally necessary, and challenge information requests that we believe are unlawful, overbroad, or otherwise invalid.

 - To enforce our rights and prevent fraud and abuse.
-We may share limited amounts of your information to enforce and administer our agreements with customers and users, and to respond to claims asserted against Twingate.
-We may also share your information in order to protect against fraud and abuse against Twingate, our affiliates, users and others.
+We may disclose limited amounts of your information to enforce and administer our agreements with customers and users, and to respond to claims asserted against Twingate.
+We may also disclose your information in order to protect against fraud and abuse against Twingate, our affiliates, users and others.

 Twingate uses various technologies in our services to help us collect information.
 For convenience, we refer to these as “tracking technologies,” although they are not always used to track individuals and the information collected is in a non-identifiable form that does not reference any personal data.
 Tracking technologies include: